 Surely you have noticed the great number of new cocktails that have turned up on the menus of your local taverns and restaurants.

-On one hand you have to admire the creativity but sadly, most of these cocktails are not very good.
-Just a few of the common problems that plague contemporary cocktail lists are cringe-worthy names, far too many ingredients, poorly executed house syrups, and a severe lack of balance.
+On one hand, you have to admire the creativity, but sadly, most of these cocktails are not very good.
+A few common problems plaguing contemporary cocktail lists are cringeworthy names, far too many ingredients, poorly executed house syrups, and a severe lack of balance.

-Many of the new wave cocktails fall short because their creator has not aquatinted themselves with the classics.
+Many new-wave cocktails fall short because their creators have not acquainted themselves with the classics.
 So, my first suggestion for the aspiring cocktail creator is to learn the classics inside and out and pay close attention to what makes them work.

 Let’s look at the Margarita and the Sidecar.
-Both of these classics cocktails have just three ingredients.
+Both of these classic cocktails have just three ingredients.
 They both feature a base spirit – Brandy for the Sidecar and Tequila for the Margarita.
-To this base we add a balance of tart and sweet with citrus and sugar (liqueur).
+To this base, we add a balance of tart and sweet with citrus and sugar (liqueur).
 Presto!
 You have created a classic cocktail.

 Think about lemonade.
-Most of us like lemonade and most of can tell you what makes a good lemonade – namely fresh ingredients – and why it works.
-It works because a big glass of freshly squeezed lemon juice would be pure torture as would a big glass of sugar water.
-But if you put the two together and you have balance and a tasty treat.
+Most of us like lemonade, and most of us can tell you what makes a good lemonade – namely, fresh ingredients – and why it works.
+It works because a big glass of freshly squeezed lemon juice would be pure torture, as would a big glass of sugar water.
+But if you put the two together, you have balance and a tasty treat.

 Quick Tips for Making Great Cocktails

-- The key is balance so knowing what is tart and what is sweet and what is a bit of both is a valuable tool.
+- The key is balance, so knowing what is tart, what is sweet, and what is a bit of both is a valuable tool.

-- Less is more – not always but most often so with cocktails.
-Each ingredient should bring a vital role to the mix.
+- Less is more—not always, but most often, with cocktails.
+Each ingredient should play a vital role in the mix.

-- There are many different citrus fruits all with their own properties.
+- There are many different citrus fruits, each with its own properties.
 Try making your own citrus blend for cocktails and see how this changes your favorite drink.

 - Simple syrup doesn’t have to be so simple.
 Take the base simple syrup and steep spices, citrus zest, herbs, or whatever you desire in the base to make your simple not so simple.

 The same applies when you are out.
-When ordering drinks at the bar you have the control (or you should).
-Confidently ask the bartender to eliminate sugar additions or to add more sugar if you desire.
+When ordering drinks at the bar, you have control (or you should).
+Confidently ask the bartender to eliminate sugar additions or add more sugar if desired.
 Any good bartender will happily oblige your polite request.
-When you order a steak in a restaurant you ask for it to be done to your liking, a drink is no different.
+When you order a steak in a restaurant, you ask for it to be done to your liking; a drink is no different.

 Your Kitchen is not a Bar